vsajip/sarge/docs/internals.rst

 Basic approach
 ^^^^^^^^^^^^^^

-A :class:`Capture` consists of a queue, some output streams from sub-processes, and some threads to read from those streams into the queue.
+A :class:`~sarge.Capture` consists of a queue, some output streams from sub-processes, and some threads to read from those streams into the queue.
 One thread is created for each stream, and the thread exits when its stream has been completely read.
-When you read from a :class:`Capture` instance using methods like :meth:`~Capture.read`, :meth:`~Capture.readline` and :meth:`~Capture.readlines`, you are effectively reading from the queue.
+When you read from a :class:`~sarge.Capture` instance using methods like :meth:`~sarge.Capture.read`, :meth:`~sarge.Capture.readline` and :meth:`~sarge.Capture.readlines`, you are effectively reading from the queue.

 Blocking and timeouts
 ^^^^^^^^^^^^^^^^^^^^^